LawnchairLauncher/lawnicons/.github/icon_checklist.md

 Thanks for your contribution!

-Please fix all common issues and ensure Lawnicons builds correctly.
-Reviews happen 1—2 times a month, occasionally more.
+- Please fix all common issues and ensure Lawnicons builds correctly.

-#### Review stages
+- For PRs with more than 5 new icons, please limit your submission to 5.
-1. **Viability check**.
-For beginners.
-This reduces effort spent on abandoned PRs.
+- First-timers receive a brief review to confirm commitment.
-2. **Review**.
-The review batch size ranges from 5 to 10 icons, depending on the number of common issues found.
+- Reviews happen 1—2 times a month, occasionally more.

 [Lawnicons design guidelines](https://github.com/LawnchairLauncher/lawnicons/blob/develop/CONTRIBUTING.md#lawnicons-design-guidelines)